 Their Diagnoses (1)

 - Survivor: Breast Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 6 years ago, Female, Age: 52, Stage I, HER2 Positive: Don't Know, ER Positive: Don't Know, PR Positive: Don't Know
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 6 years ago, Female, Age: 53, Stage I, HER2 Positive: Don't Know, ER Positive: Don't Know, PR Positive: Don't Know

 - View this journey (2 Experiences)